Do you need information about self-harm?

 Talk to your GP - you can use the Doc ready website to help you prepare.

 Battle Scars runs survivor-led groups which provide support to people who self-harm, their carers and families, as well as professionals.
-Battle Scars run several adult support groups (each running every four weeks) in different areas of Leeds, including a women-only group and a group for Black and Minority Ethnic (BME) people.
+Battle Scars run several adult support groups (each running every four weeks) in different areas of Leeds, as well as some online groups.
 They also have a Facebook support group.
 You can find out all the times, places or details on their website.